© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman road E of St Catherine's Hill is a scheduled monument protected by Historic England under reference 1001798.
 View the official record →

-The Roman road east of St Catherine's Hill is a Roman road of probable second-century date located in Hampshire.
+Roman road E of St Catherine's Hill is a Roman road located in Hampshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001798.

 Roman road E of St Catherine's Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001798.